Miss Teen USA: 1983 to present

+In August 2023, it was announced that Crystle Stewart had stepped down as president of the Miss USA Organization.
+She was replaced by fashion designer Laylah Rose.

+In May 8, 2024, UmaSofia Srivastava, then Miss Teen USA 2023, resigned from her title, stating that her values no longer aligned with the direction of the organization.
+Her resignation came two days after the resignation of Miss USA 2023 Noelia Voight, and amid allegations of ill-treatment, abuse, and bullying within the Miss USA organization.
+The revelations came to light when Srivastava's mother, Barbara, addressed the issue on Good Morning America, suggesting her daughter's dream job had turned into a nightmare.
+Srivastava's first runner-up, Stephanie Skinner of New York, declined the position, and as a result, and the title remained vacant up until the 2024 competition.

+In September 2025, longtime pageant coach Thom Brodeur announced on Instagram that he had acquired the Miss USA and Miss Teen USA pageants as the new president, chairman, and CEO.
+Despite Rose stating on the official Miss USA accounts that she was still the owner, the Miss Universe Organization later issued a press release affirming that Brodeur had in fact acquired the exclusive licenses to the pageants.

 Pageant editions

 The following is a list of Miss Teen USA pageant editions and information during the era when it was run by or associated with the Miss Universe Organization, including to the present day.

 Competition rounds

 Prior to the final telecast the delegates compete in the preliminary competition, which involves private interviews with the judges and a presentation show where they compete in swimsuit and evening gown.

 During the final competition, the semi-finalists are announced and go on to compete in swimsuit and evening gown.
 From 1983 to 2002 all semi-finalists also competed in an interview competition as well as both swimsuit and evening gown, followed by one or two final interview questions.
 In 2003, a new format was introduced where the top fifteen competed in evening gown, the top ten competed in swimsuit and the top five competed in the final question.
 In 2006, the order of competition was changed where the top fifteen competed in swimsuit and the top ten in evening gown.
 The latest competition format was used since 2008 the final not broadcast on TV, where the top fifteen both competed in swimsuit and evening gown, and the top five competed in the final question who all signed up by a panel of judges.

 Former Miss Teen USA Katherine Haik supported calls to eliminate the swimsuit competition.
 The swimsuit category was chastised for exploiting and sexualizing young women and not promoting diverse body types.
-The new active-wear portion will increase the focus on wellness and health of young ladies.
+The new activewear portion would increase the focus on wellness and health of young ladies.